shotofcovfefe/questionable-beta/content/posts/favourite-things.md

 ---

+Sigh, I guess so.

-And so it goes.
-Here's my lyrical retelling of an old classic, repurposed for climbing:
+Here's my lyrical retelling of an old classic, repurposed to fit with the astute observation that all climber are really just masochists at heart:

 ```
 Chalk dust in my eyes and toes that are mangled,